Abbreviation for Required: Definition & Meaning

 Lorem ipsum dolor sit amet consectetur pulvinar ligula augue quis venenatis.

-“Required” is a word we see everywhere, from school forms to job applications.
-It simply means something is necessary or must be done.
-But sometimes, we shorten it to make writing faster and easier.
+Required is a word we often see in everyday situations, from filling out school forms to completing job applications.
+It means something that is necessary or must be done.
+To save time and space, people sometimes shorten this word, especially when writing quickly or taking notes.

 What is the Abbreviation for Required?